What’s in a name

 During the construction of the Channel Tunnel, the area was known as Shakespeare Cliff Lower Construction Platform.
-In 1994 a competition was organised by Eurotunnel and the Dover Express to find a new name for the newest part of England which was reclaimed from the sea.
+In 1994 at the time of the opening of commercial operations, a competition was organised by Eurotunnel and the Dover Express to find a new name for the newest part of England which was reclaimed from the sea.
 Hundreds of entries were received, from which the judges chose Samphire Hoe.

-Gillian Janaway came up with the name.
+Gillian Janaway came up with the name which was selected.
 Having been an English teacher, she was familiar with Shakespeare’s King Lear.

 Rock samphire was once collected from the cliffs.
 Its fleshy green leaves were picked in May and pickled in barrels of brine and sent to London, where it was served as a dish to accompany meat.